 Gladstone Regional Council is a member of the Central Queensland Local Government Association and Central Queensland Waste Management Group.
 CQWM offer advice and education programs to schools and the community.
 For further information go to www.cqlga.asn.au

-Types of waste:
+Types of waste

-General household waste should be placed in your household's green or red lid wheelie bins.
+- General household waste: General household waste should be placed in your household's green or red lid wheelie bins.
 Ensure your bin/s are placed on the kerbside (front facing the road) before 6am on collection day.
-See Collection Days for Gladstone, Collection Days for Calliope or Collection Days for Miriam Vale.
-Larger items can be delivered to waste management facilities with many household waste items including scrap metal, white goods (refrigerators, stoves etc), clean timber, green waste and batteries able to be deposited free of charge.List of domestic fees and charges.
-See Commercial Waste charges.
-See Special Disposal Charges These prices are effective July, 2016).
+See collection days for kerbside collection for your street.
+Larger items can be delivered to waste management facilities with many household waste items, including scrap metal, white goods (refrigerators, stoves etc), clean timber, green waste and batteries able to be deposited free of charge.
+Only few items attract fees and charges, so please follow the links below for more information (Please note that prices are effective July, 2016).
 When visiting a Council waste facility, please explain to the attendant at the gatehouse what type of waste you have (recyclables or non-recyclables) and if you are prepared to separate your waste so that the least possible fee is charged as per the Sort ‘n' Save program.

 - Recyclables: Rinse containers in used dishwashing water.
 Remove all lids before placing items loosely in recycling bins.
 DO NOT place items in plastic bags.
 Ensure materials for recycling are clean.
 See Responsible Recycling for more information.